 Gaming Chairs vs Office Chairs—Conclusion

-Ultimately, there are no right answers here.
-Aside from taking measurements and finding a chair that fits you like a glove, the rest comes down to understanding what you want the chair for, how you plan to use it, and how many hours per day, on average, you plan on spending in it.
+Ultimately, there are no correct answers here.
+Aside from taking measurements and finding a chair that fits you like a glove, the rest comes down to understanding what you want the chair for, how you plan to use it, and how many hours per day, on average, you plan on spending on it.

-The answers to those questions will differ from one person to the next, and ultimately, they will point the way toward the perfect chair for you.
+The answers to those questions will differ from person to person, but ultimately, they will help you find the perfect chair.

-In my case, as the author of this piece, I am a diehard computer game player.
+As the author of this piece, I am a diehard computer game player.
 I play mostly 4x strategy games, which take hours to complete.
-And in my free time, when I’m not writing, that’s what I enjoy doing, so I spend a lot of time in my chair.
+When I’m not writing, I enjoy doing that, so I spend a lot of time in my chair.

 I have a bad back, though, and good lumbar support was the key element for me.
 So I gravitated to an office chair, but I have to say, I was sorely tempted by some of those cool-looking racing-style seats!

-In any case, if you have an honest conversation with yourself about what you want and what’s more important to you in a chair, it will help thin the herd greatly, which will help you zero in on the perfect chair for you that much more quickly.
+In any case, if you have an honest conversation about what you want and what’s more important to you in a chair, it will help thin the herd considerably, which will help you zero in on the perfect chair for you that much more quickly.
 Happy hunting!

 References and Resources: